 What is Bermuda Day?

-Bermuda Day, widely considered the first day of summer, is celebrated on May 24th or the weekday nearest May 24th if that date falls on a weekend.
+Bermuda Day, widely considered the first day of summer, is now celebrated on the last Friday in May.
 Locals line the streets to enjoy a vibrant celebration beginning with a half-marathon derby followed by a colourful parade winding through Hamilton full of music, culture, and patriotic pride.
 The first Bermuda Day Parade was held in 1979 and remains a steadfast celebration featuring dance groups, bands, majorettes, decorated floats, and Gombey troupes.
 Traditional floats harken back to the Easter Parade using natural materials, while new categories have been introduced to highlight modern art and the creative ingenuity of Bermudian float-builders.
 The competition between floats is fierce, as they compete for prizes in a variety of categories.
 Hundreds of people dance in the streets as the enticing Gombey rhythm carries them forward, united as Bermuda.

 Bermuda Day is the culminating event of Heritage Month.
 For more information on the history of Bermuda Day, Heritage Month, and other Heritage Month events, click here.

 Bermuda Day 2020 Theme: Celebration our Caribbean Connections

 Due to COVID-19, the 2020 Bermuda Day Parade has been cancelled.